Skip to Main Content

 The following MR methylphenidate capsules are considered bioequivalent to one another.
 Generic prescribing could be undertaken and products switched between using the same dose and quantity were that to be necessary:

-Note, however, that whilst switches from or to Medikinet XL capsules are also possible, these should be undertaken with particular care since this product is not completely bioequivalent with the other three.
+Note, however, that whilst switches from or to Medikinet XL capsules are also possible, these should be undertaken with particular care since this product is not completely bioequivalent with the other four.

 Do not switch Equasym XL capsules